Jury begins deliberations in rape trial of Idaho ex-lawmaker

 Doe told her supervisors that von Ehlinger, who was then a Republican representative from Lewiston, raped her in March 2021 at his Boise apartment after the two had dinner at a restaurant.
 Von Ehlinger resigned from the House of Representatives last year after a legislative ethics committee recommended that he be banned from the Statehouse because of his conduct with Doe.

-Over the span of three days, jurors heard graphic and sometimes harrowing testimony, including from Jane Doe who briefly took the witness stand before abruptly standing and leaving the courtroom.
+Over the span of three days, jurors heard graphic and sometimes harrowing testimony, including from Doe, who briefly took the witness stand before abruptly standing and leaving the courtroom.

 Doe haltingly described the moments the alleged assault began.